Skip to content

 Advanced Features

-Customize the look of your editor and speed up your workflow.
+Customize the look of your editor, speed up your workflow, and build powerful Web Clipper templates.

 • The Theme Editor